 If you feel like you aren’t having good poops right now, try these suggestions for the next 30 days and see how you feel.
 Since pooping should be happening regularly, you can tell when things are improving.

 For related info see my blog Corn In the Toilet.

 Are you ready to minimize illness and embrace personal growth?
-A great place to start is a Wellness Strategy Session with Melanie!
+A great place to start is a Discovery Call with Dr. Melanie!
 As unique and individual as you are, each session is designed to create a personal plan that improves your health, stimulates personal growth and identifies actions that leave you feeling inspired and empowered.
 Click here to book a FREE 30 minute phone call with Melanie!